 The entire area covered by the park measures at more than 528 square kilometers.
-And yet, there is no other national park in the world that covers as much natural marvels as this park does.
+And yet, there is no other national park in the world that covers as many natural marvels as this park does.
 For this reason, there have been many expeditions mounted to explore the natural beauty and biodiversity of this national park.

-The Gunung Mulu National Park is named after Mount Mulu, which is Sarawak’s second highest peak.
+The Gunung Mulu National Park is named after Mount Mulu, which is Sarawak’s second-highest peak.

 How to Get Here

 There are various transportation options available for anyone planning to visit Gunung Mulu.
 First off, you can take a flight from Miri to Mulu.
 Malaysia Airlines operate daily so you can travel to Mulu via a 30-minute flight.

 To get to the park, you must travel by boat for three hours from Kuala Baram to Marudi.
 Then, you will take another commercial express boat to either Long Panai or Kuala Apoh.
 You will be traveling along the Tutoh River, which is a tributary of the Baram River.

 The limestone karst formations are the primary attraction in the Gunung Mulu National Park.
 Within these formations are enormous caves, rock pinnacles, rock cliffs, gorges and extensive cave networks.
 Another notable feature in the park is Mount Mulu.
 This is a sandstone mountain with a height of 2,376 meters.